 The Ridgway Scholarship pays one international return air fare, all tuition costs, and room and board accommodation for a year of study at the University of Evansville.
 As a major international scholarship, the grant offsets educational costs of more than $45,000.

-Dr. William Ridgway was a trustee of the University of Evansville, whose ancestors came from the east midlands region of England.
-He also purchased Harlaxton Manor in 1978, which was leased by the University of Evansville at the time, and gave it outright to the University.
-Harlaxton College in 1986.
+Dr. William Ridgway was a trustee of the University of Evansville, whose ancestors came from the East Midlands region of England.
+He purchased Harlaxton Manor in 1978, which was leased by the University of Evansville at the time and gave it outright to the University in 1986.
 Harlaxton College has been at the Manor, providing education abroad opportunities since 1971.

 Further information about the Scholarship, including an application form, can be downloaded from this website: